 Breaking Down Silos

 Most business professionals lack technical skills and don't speak the same language as IT.
 In an age when digital transformation is a necessary component in creating competitive customer-centric insurance products and reducing time-to-market, a successful candidate for the position of product manager need to become bilingual.

 Speaking the same language would break down the current siloed models currently in the insurance industry.

-However, it's difficult to expect insurance product managers with little technical knowledge to become proficient in software development and responsible for maintenance.
+However, it's difficult to expect insurance product managers with little technical knowledge to become proficient in developing software products and responsible for maintenance.

 Problems with the Way Product Management is Handled Today

 There's also another challenge to developing digital insurance products efficiently.
 Insurance product development and management rely on data to properly function, but this data is frequently stored on various systems.

-These disconnected systems are a major problem for health insurance companies because they prevent staff members from accessing relevant data in a timely manner – for instance, they prevent product managers from having information regarding which policies are being quoted and sold in a particular market in one place.
+These disconnected systems are a major problem for health insurance companies because they prevent staff members from accessing relevant data in a timely manner – for instance, they prevent product managers from having a thorough understanding of policies that are being quoted and sold in a particular market in one place.

 To make matters worse, many insurance providers are saddled with legacy systems that require a high level of expertise to maintain and operate.
 As a result, carriers are incapable of adapting to market changes because it may take weeks before programmers can make updates to policies or help develop new ones.